michaeltoohig/pwa-map-test/README.md

    - [x] app shortcuts
    - [x] load pages while offline
    - [x] alert user they are offline or back online
+   - [x] alert if service worker is not available
  - [x] update available popup
  - [x] cache static files such as fonts
  - [x] cache map tiles